loftwah/downscope/src/pages/chapter-three.md

 ## 12. EMMA'S TRAJECTORY

-(_Slight rephrasing/focus adjustments here to connect to section 9 and her task_)

 The empty apartment greeted Emma Layton with its now-familiar silence as she stepped through the door at 10:37 PM.
 Another late night spent voluntarily at the near-empty office—the ghost office felt safer than the echoing quiet of home.

 She set her laptop bag down, mechanically opened the refrigerator, stared at its sparse contents, closed it again.
 Food was fuel for operational status, nothing more.